shanepeckham/ContainersOnAzure_IntroLab/README.md

 For this Lab you will require:

+* Install the Azure CLI 2.0, get it here - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
+* Install Docker, get it here - https://docs.docker.com/engine/installation/
 * Install Postman, get it here - https://www.getpostman.com - this is optional but useful
-* Install Docker, get it here - https://docs.docker.com/engine/installation/

 ## 1. Provisioning a Cosmos DB instance